f5devcentral/f5-agility-labs-sslviz/docs/class5/module6/lab4.rst

    The services in the service chain are ordered as they appear in this array.

-Create an SSL Orchestrator Security Policy
+Create a Traffic Policy
 --------------------------------------------------------------------------------

 You will now create an SSL Orchestrator security policy.
-This is the set of traffic condition rules that will control TLS decryption and bypass decisions, and dynamic service chaining to the inspection services.
+This is the set of traffic condition rules that will control TLS decryption and bypass decisions, and dynamic service chaining to the Inspection Services.

 A policy is constructed based on the following schema: